 Origin of Ankara Wax

-You don’t say!
-They were originally made by a dutch textile manufacturing firm targeting Indonesian markets but it garnered much recognition in west Africa instead.
-Hence the company shifted its target market from Indonesia to west Africa.
-The pattern, therefore, evolved to reflect African cultures.
+They were originally pioneered by Dutch companies; a textile manufacturing firm targeting Indonesian markets but it garnered much recognition in West Africa instead.
+Hence, the company shifted its target market from Indonesia to West Africa.
+The pattern, therefore, evolved to reflect the African cultures.

 There are many theories as to how the African wax prints were introduced into the region, but most speculate it came in through the Gold coast, which is now known as Ghana.
 West Africa’s acceptance of the Ankara wax caused the patterns to evolve in a way that has come to represented Africa as a whole.